-Manners are constantly evolving to keep up with the times, but these guidelines on how to be polite at the table may help add a little civility to an increasingly uncivil world.
+Manners are constantly evolving to keep up with the times.
+These guidelines on how to be polite at the table may help bromg a little civility to an increasingly uncivil world.

 1. When helping a woman pull her chair to the table, hold it and guide it as she does the same.
 Don’t shove it against the back of her legs.